Skip to main content

 Although emotionally draining, there are a few legal requirements for registering a death ahead of holding a funeral in Dundee (and elsewhere in Scotland).
 Here is a general guide:

-- When someone passes away, their death must be registered with the Registrar of Births, Deaths, and Marriages within 8 calendar days except in special circumstances.
+• When someone passes away, their death must be registered with the Registrar of Births, Deaths, and Marriages within 8 calendar days except in special circumstances.
 As of the time of writing, modern medical certificates issued at the time of death tend to get emailed to the Registrars by the hospital doctor, police mortuary, or GP, but this may not always be possible.
-(Please note it is a criminal offence to fail to register a death).
 For further assistance with registering a death, please contact our Funeral Directors who will be able to provide detailed instructions on how to do so in your loved one’s local authority – please note there may be some differences between Scotland and elsewhere in the UK.

 4. What are the different options for burial and cremation in Dundee?